-With support, signposting and information from a qualified mental health professional, you could learn more about your mental health, understand how you can access treatment for any mental health problems and connect with other people and support organisations who know what it's like to live with a mental health problem.
-The service is fast, flexible and, best of all, there is no charge to use this service.
+With nine months support, signposting and information from a qualified mental health professional, you could learn more about your mental health, understand how you can access treatment for any mental health problems and connect with other people and support organisations who know what it's like to live with a mental health problem.
+Able Futures delivers the Access to Work Mental Health Support Service on behalf of the Department for Work and Pensions.
+The support service is fast, flexible and, best of all, there is no charge to use this service.

 Able Futures can help you manage your mental health at work so you can enjoy more good days.
 Call Able Futures free on 0800 321 3137 from 8am to 10.30pm, Monday to Friday or apply online.